shadowPunch/shadowPunch/README.md

 ---

-### I’m not chasing the “best”, or the "fastest" in isolation — I care about nailing the use case and then optimizing the hell out of my solution, to get bang for the buck.
+#### I’m not chasing the “best”, or the "fastest" in isolation.
+#### I care about nailing the use case and then optimizing the hell out of my solution, to get the most bang for the buck.
 ---

 ## Things i work with

-**ml / ai stack**
+**ml / dl stack**
-- pytorch, tensorflow, scikit-learn
+- Pytorch, scikit-learn
 - huggingface, langchain, langgraph
-- onnx, whisper, sentence-transformers
+- ONNX, whisper, sentence-transformers
+- Torchvision, Spacy, NTLK,

 **data & infra**
-- python, r, sql
+- Python, R, sql
 - numpy, pandas, scipy
 - docker, gcp , aws